 - The device itself is a machine weighing about 3 pounds that fits on a bedside table.

-- A mask containing a tube connects to the device and fits over just the nose.
+- A mask containing a tube connects to the device and fits over the mouth and nose or just over the nose.

-- The machine supplies a steady stream of air through a tube and applies sufficient air pressure to prevent the tissues from collapsing during sleep
+- The machine supplies a steady stream of air through a tube and applies sufficient air pressure to prevent these tissues from collapsing during sleep

 The standard CPAP machine delivers a fixed, constant flow of air.
 Variations on CPAP include: